-The judge in the Craig Whyte fraud trial has told jurors to apply “a cool head” to the evidence.
+Jurors in the Craig Whyte trial told to apply '˜cool head'

 Lady Stacey also urged the eight men and seven women to take a “long hard look” at what they have heard and be “impartial”.